DevelopingHCP/structural-pipeline/README.md

 * `sourcedata`: folder containing the source images (T1,T2) of the processed subjects
 * `derivatives`: folder containing the output of the pipeline processing

-Measurements and reporting for the dHCP Structural Pipeline can be additionally computed using https://github.com/amakropoulos/structural-pipeline-measures
+Measurements and reporting for the dHCP Structural Pipeline can be computed
+using:

+https://github.com/amakropoulos/structural-pipeline-measures

 ### Rebuild the docker image